david-shao318/sudoku/README.md

 # Sudoku Solver

-Working with backtracking and generators in Python.
+Working with backtracking in Python.

 ## Usage